-Alternatively, you could wrap your hamper in something appropriate (for example, a tea towel for a food themed hamper, or you could make a crocheted doily to wrap your hamper in).
+To skip the plastic altogether, you could wrap your hamper in something appropriate For example, you could use a tea towel for a food-themed hamper or some recycled fabric.

 Ribbon finishes off the hamper nicely, and again collect what you can in order to reuse and reduce costs and waste.
-I have quite a stash of ribbon all from gifts and purchases.
-I bought a pair of cheap pjs the other day that came wrapped in over a metre of white satin ribbon rather than being packed in plastic.
+I have a stash of recycled ribbon.
+It’s amazing where you can collect it from.
+For example, I bought a pair of PJs the other day that came wrapped in over a metre of white satin ribbon rather than being packed in plastic.
 That ribbon will come in handy later on.

-Forget the daggy ‘I-don’t-know-what-else-to-get-you’ store bought hampers – a hamper can make a lovely gift if you make it up yourself and personalise it.
+Forget the daggy ‘I-don’t-know-what-else-to-get-you’ store-bought hampers – a gift hamper basket can make a lovely gift if you make it up yourself and personalise it.